 How is the paint produced ?

 Flax seed is pressed to make raw linseed oil, which is boiled to make it more durable and quick-drying.
-Only powdered pigments are then added, which are all entirely natural.
+Our powder pigments are ground into boiled oil, creating a paste, very similar to how the old masters used to create their paint.
+Then, more oil is added to reach the consistency we are after for construction purposes.
+We use raw earth pigments as much as possible; no synthetic colourants.
 That’s it: no solvents, binders or emulsifiers.

 Is it more expensive than other types of paint ?

 Brouns & Co linseed paint is cheaper than many more commonly known brands you would consider for exterior paint.
 It's even better value when you consider that it doesn't need to be reapplied every few years.
 We keep a close eye on prices and make sure we’re offering you the best value possible.
 On our product pages, we compare prices against other brands.